-The financial statements of the Group and of the Company have been prepared in accordance with Financial Reporting Standards ("FRSs") and the Companies Act, 1965 in Malaysia.
-At the beginning of the current financial year, the Group and the Company adopted the new and revised FRSs which are mandatory for financial periods beginning on or after 1 January 2012 as described fully in Note 2.2.
+The financial statements of the Group and of the Company have been prepared in accordance with Financial Reporting Standards ("FRSs") and the requirements of the Companies Act, 1965 in Malaysia.
+At the beginning of the current financial year, the Group and the Company adopted the new and revised FRSs which are mandatory for financial periods beginning on or after 1 January 2013 as described fully in Note 2.2.